Civil, Construction and Environmental Engineering

 Pavement Design and Rehab

-This course covers two major areas of asphalt and concrete pavements: pavement thickness design and pavement maintenance.
-Topics include pavement design by the Asphalt Institute and AASHTO methods.
-Major maintenance will cover overlay design and slab repair, while routine maintenance will cover distress surveys, pothole repair, and crack and joint sealing.
+Covers the design and maintenance of asphalt and concrete pavements, with emphasis on pavement thickness design and rehabilitation strategies.
+Topics include pavement design using Asphalt Institute and AASHTO methods, major maintenance techniques such as overlay design and slab repair, and routine maintenance practices including distress surveys, pothole repair, and crack and joint sealing.
+The course emphasizes practical engineering applications and decision-making for pavement performance and longevity.

 Prerequisite(s): CE 350 or CE 366